We visited one church 6 times over the course of 3 months since our move to our new place in Florida.

 One church invited us to a guest luncheon at the pastor’s house along with other newcomers for the month.

-One church we visited followed this step:
+One church we visited followed these steps:

 - Sent us a handwritten thank you note plus a free meal coupon at Chik-Fil-A